talissonf/bling-erp-sdk/README.md

 # bling-erp-sdk
-An unofficial client for the Bling ERP SDK
+An unofficial client for the Bling ERP API